Last updated on May 9th, 2023.

-The tale revolves around two people – Jamie Fraser, a fierce Highland warrior and Claire Randall, a resourceful WWII medic – who meet in a bizarre turn of events that sees Claire thrown back in time after touching a magical stone circle at Craigh na Dun in Scotland.
+The tale revolves around two people – Jamie Fraser, an 18th-century Highland warrior, and Claire Randall, a WWII medic – who meet in a bizarre turn of events that sees Claire thrown back in time after touching a magical stone circle at Craigh na Dun in Scotland.

-She wakes up to find herself thrust 200 years into the past with the Jacobite uprising in full swing, and the ’45 (as the rebellion is nowadays called) is the main storyline for the first and second seasons which sees the time-travelling medic visit many of Scotland’s most beautiful locations – some of which I’ll show you later on in this article.
+She wakes up to find herself thrust 200 years into the past with the Jacobite uprising in full swing, and the ’45 (as the rebellion is nowadays called) is the main storyline for the first and second seasons, which sees the time-traveller visit many of Scotland’s most beautiful locations.

-Throughout the 16 episodes you’ll find yourself transported to Doune Castle near Stirling, East Linton Mills in East Lothian, the village of Culross in Fife and Loch Rannoch in the Highlands, amongst others.
+While later seasons see the pair whisked off to other countries, the first episodes keep their roots firmly planted in bonny Scotland.
+While watching the 16 episodes of season 1, you’ll find yourself transported to Doune Castle near Stirling, East Linton Mills in East Lothian, the village of Culross in Fife, and Loch Rannoch in the Highlands.

 - Dysart Harbour